Follow the money in the Koch wiki.

 According to the Center for Responsive Politics, Wellspring is "little more than [a] UPS mailbox," and was created because:

 - "For donors especially concerned with protecting their anonymity, the bounce pass -- writing a check to a non-disclosing group that'll turn around and give the funds to another non-disclosing group -- can seem attractive.
 IRS rules prevent the public disclosure of donors to a group like, say, the Faith and Freedom Coalition -- which spent $216,441 on ads in the 2010 election, and $570,744 in 2012, FEC reports show.
 But why not layer in more protection?
 That way, if a group is ever forced to say where its money came from -- and there are lawsuits, pending legislation and an array of state attorneys general trying to make that happen -- it will only have to cite the name of other, similarly protected groups.
 Like Wellspring -- which, as it happens, has given $250,000 to Faith and Freedom.

 Wellspring's "recipient groups spent about $60 million in the 2010 election cycle, and more than double during the 2012 cycle."
 A significant portion of that money has also been used to fund State Supreme Court campaigns throughout the U.S.

 Contributors and Membership

-According to National Public Radio and the Center for Responsive politics, the Wellspring Committee thus far "has raised $24 million, and distributed nearly $16.9 million to other social welfare groups."
-Of the $24 million the group has received, only $251,000 has been traced back to identifiable donors; the American Democracy Alliance gave $150,000, Founding Principles PAC gave $1,026 and Rosebush Corp. gave $100,000.
+As a 501(c)(4) nonprofit, the Wellspring Committee is not required to disclose its donors.
+A small amount of its revenue has been traced back to identifiable donors; the American Democracy Alliance gave $150,000, Founding Principles PAC gave $1,026 and Rosebush Corp. gave $100,000.